 Full goodwill was applied to this acquisition, giving rise to the recognition of a goodwill amount of €19,351 thousand on 31 December 2017.
-Moreover, the put option on non-controlling interests was taken into account and the corresponding debt was discounted.
+Moreover, the put option on non-controlling

 The impact of this acquisition on the 2017 consolidated income statement was €13,691 thousand booked under turnover and €144 thousand booked under net profit.